Features

 Each application configurer has a configuration named applicationAssemblies

-which is a lambda function that provides Assemblies
+which provides Assemblies

-instance as a parameter
+instance as a parameter and expects

-and expects List<Assembly>
+List<Assembly>

 as a result.
-Below you can find default
+Below you can find default configuration;

 applicationAssemblies: c => c.All